Dynabyte/marley/README.md

 Recieve Google API key and Client ID for Google Calendar API.
 Uses the information to access Google Auth2 which gives us an authorization code for the user.

 **/calendar/tokens (POST)**<br>
 Sends the Authorization code (from the endpoint above) and faceId to backend.
 Backend exchanges the authorization code to get access token and refresh token.
-These are used to get information from the Google Calendar API.
+These saved to a database and are used to get information from the Google Calendar API for the person they are connected to.

 **/calendar/{id} (GET)**<br>
 Get calendar events if the user has allowed it.
 The backend fetch data from the Google Calendar API with the generated access token.